 Sean Tingle is an instructor in the Writers' Studio, a fully online first-year composition program in the College of Integrative Sciences and Arts.
-In this capacity, he primarily teaches advanced first-year composition (ENG105) and oversees writing mentors who are part of a course-embedded peer tutoring program in which advanced undergraduate and graduate students mentor Writers' Studio students in their first-year writing courses.
+In this capacity, they primarily teach advanced first-year composition (ENG105) and oversee writing mentors who are part of a course-embedded peer tutoring program in which advanced undergraduate and graduate students mentor Writers' Studio students in their first-year writing courses.

-Mr. Tingle also has experience teaching Technical Writing, Developmental Writing, and ENG101 and 102, as well as various topics in the Humanities, such as Intro to Cinema, Contemporary Cinema, Intro to Pop Culture, Contemporary Humanities, Multicultural Folktales, Hispanic Film, and an Honors Forum.
-He loves engaging students in unconventional ways in order to inspire them to think about the world around them in various capacities they may never have considered otherwise.
+Mx.
+Tingle also has experience teaching Technical Writing, Developmental Writing, and ENG101 and 102, as well as various topics in the Humanities, such as Intro to Cinema, Contemporary Cinema, Intro to Pop Culture, Contemporary Humanities, Multicultural Folktales, Hispanic Film, and an Honors Forum.
+They love engaging students in unconventional ways in order to inspire them to think about the world around them in various capacities they may never have considered otherwise.

-On a more personal level, Mr. Tingle loves traveling all around the world in order to meet new people, experience new cultures, enjoy new food, and absorb the natural and human-made beauty of this world.
-He enjoys hiking, rock climbing, cycling, and exploring earth from above via light aircraft.
-He also one day hopes to visit space.
+On a more personal level, Mx.
+Tingle loves traveling all around the world in order to meet new people, experience new cultures, enjoy new food, and absorb the natural and human-made beauty of this world.
+They enjoy hiking, rock climbing, cycling, and exploring earth from above via light aircraft.
+They also one day hope to visit space.